davidmcclure/ExquisiteHaiku/theory/dh2013-abstract.md

 ### Intentional Intentionlessness

-These texts have the interesting quality of being _unattributable_ in the conventional sense of the word.
+These texts have the interesting quality of being _unattributable_, at least in the conventional sense of the word.

+the game manages to peel away the fact of authorship while still retaining all of the important functional characteristics that we use to describe (and even define) authorship and intention - the possibility for unified speaker meaning and intention, the ability to formulate specific, internally consistent expressions about the world.